 Work with a Probate Attorney in Cape Girardeau You Can Trust

-Not only is Kelvin Birk a probate attorney, his is also a certified public accountant.
+Not only is Kelvin Birk a probate attorney, but he is also a certified public accountant.
 He has more than 30 years of experience in accounting and business consulting and more than 20 years of experience representing clients in numerous legal matters.
 Call our office today at 573-332-8585 to schedule a consultation.

 ALL YOUR LEGAL NEEDS